-(As confirmed by the Irish side on 1.10.93)
+(As passed to Sir Robin Butler on 6.10.93)

-- 1. The Taoiseach and the British Prime Minister acknowledge that the most urgent and important issue facing the people of Ireland, North and South, and the British and Irish Governments together, is to remove the causes of conflict, to overcome the legacy of history and to heal the divisions which have resulted, recognising that the absence of a which have resulted, recognising that the absence of a lasting and satisfactory settlement of relationships between the people of both islands has contributed to continuing tragedy and suffering. - 2.
-They consider that the development of the European Community, in which both countries are partners, fundamentally changes the nature and the context of British-Irish relationships and will progressively remove British-Irish relationships and will progressively remove the basis of the historic conflict still taking place in Northern Ireland.
+- 1. The Taoiseach and the British Prime Minister acknowledge that the most urgent and important issue facing the people of Ireland, North and South, and the British and Irish Governments together, is to remove the causes of conflict, to overcome the legacy of history and to heal the divisions which have resulted, recognising that the absence of a lasting and satisfactory settlement of relationships between the peoples of both islands has contributed to continuing tragedy and suffering. - 2.
+They consider that the development of the European Community, in which both countries are partners, provides a broader framework for British-Irish relationships and will be a force for helping to reconcile progressively the historic conflict still taking place in Northern Ireland.
 The challenges and opportunities of the European Single Market will, of themselves, require new approaches to serve interests common to both parts of Ireland. - 3.
 The Taoiseach and the British Prime Minister are convinced of the inestimable value to both their peoples of healing divisions in Ireland and of ending a conflict which has been so manifestly to the detriment of all.
-Both recognise that the ending of divisions can come about only through the agreement and cooperation of the people, North and South, agreement and cooperations in Ireland.
-They therefore representing both traditions in Ireland.
-They therefore make a solemn commitment to promote levels.
-They therefore make a solemn commitment to promote cooperation at all levels.
-It is their aim to foster agreement and reconciliation, leading to a new political framework founded on consent and encompassing the whole island and its relations with the neighbouring island.
+Both recognise that the ending of divisions can come about only through the agreement and cooperation of the people, North and South, representing both traditions in Ireland.
+They therefore make a solemn commitment to promote cooperation at all levels on the basis of the fundamental principles, undertakings and obligations under international agreements, to which they have jointly committed themselves.
+It is their aim to foster agreement and reconciliation, leading to